-The SMR approach integrated in the 2019-2023 ensemble#nouveaumonde strategic plan2 is a vehicle for performance and sustainable solidity that is embodied by five human and mutualist commitments:
+The SMR approach integrated in the 2019-2023 ensemble#nouveaumonde revised strategic plan, faster and further! is a vehicle for performance and sustainable solidity that is embodied by five human and mutualist commitments:

-- 100% of employees trained in transformation; - Gender equality in management and governance positions; - Membership rate in excess of 90%; - 30% increase in financing projects with a significant contribution on climate change mitigation; - Reduction of more than 30% in the Group's carbon footprint.
+- 100% of employees trained in transformation; - Gender equality in management and governance positions; - Membership rate in excess of 90%; - 30% increase in financing projects with a significant contribution on climate change mitigation;

+• Reduction of more than 30% in the Group's carbon footprint.